unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

     <PackageVersion Include="Uno.Dsp.Tasks" Version="0.0.0" />
 ```
 --------------------------------------------------------------
-If you prefere you can use the Manage NuGet Packages:
+If you prefer you can use the Manage NuGet Packages:
-In the Solution Explorer panel,
-right-click on your app's App Code Library project (PROJECT_NAME.csproj)
+In the Solution Explorer panel, right-click on your app's App Code Library project (PROJECT_NAME.csproj)
 and select Manage NuGet Packages...

 **Install the following Packages**